Venezuela entry requirements for Kuwait passport holders

 Frequently asked questions

-No. There is no visa-on-arrival for Kuwaiti citizens.
-You must obtain a visa from a Venezuelan embassy before traveling.
+No. Kuwaiti passport holders are not eligible for visa-on-arrival.
+You must obtain a visa from a Venezuelan embassy or consulate before traveling.
+There is no exception.

 Official sources